UNCG-DAISY/Instagrain/README.md

 <img src="./assets/CamDB_2.jpg" width=20% height=20%/>
 <img src="./assets/CamDB._1.jpg" width=20% height=20%/>

-## To Build the Camera:
+## Do you want to be involved?:

 0. Get in touch with us, we would be happy to collaborate!

+1. Check out our [wiki](https://github.com/UNCG-DAISY/Instagrain/wiki) to learn how about building and using the camera.

-1. Read through the repository.
+2. Read through the repository to look at the files/code we provide.

-2. Hardware: Follow the instructions in the [hardware readme](./hardware/readme.md) to 3D print the case with an SLA or SLS printer.
-Wire the electronic components.
-Assemble the camera.

-3. Software: Follow the instructions in the [software readme](./software/readme.md) to load the Raspberry Pi with the neccesary programs.

-4. Test the camera.
-We recommend taking a picture of sand with known grain size characteristics.
+3. Check out the open [issues](https://github.com/UNCG-DAISY/Instagrain/issues) and participate in our [discussion](https://github.com/UNCG-DAISY/Instagrain/discussions).

-## Code of Conduct
+## Code of Conduct:

 We intend to foster an inclusive and respectful environment surrounding the contribution and discussion of our project.
 Make sure you understand our [Code of Conduct](./CODE_OF_CONDUCT.md).